f5devcentral/f5-agility-labs-xc/docs/class3/lab4.rst

 |lab005|

 3. Access the TMUI of your BIGIP 17.1.
 Login credentials are **admin/f5xcdemo!**.

-**ADD SCREENSHOT HERE** : **Screenshot of student/course view of UDF deployment BIGIP access methods with “TMUI” Access Method highlighted**
+**ADD SCREENSHOT HERE: Screenshot of student/course view of UDF deployment BIGIP access methods with “TMUI” Access Method highlighted**

-4. In the F5 BIGIP TMUI, browse to **Distributed Cloud Services >> Bot Defense >> BD Profiles** and click the (+) icon to create a new Bot Defense profile.
+4. In the F5 BIGIP TMUI, browse to **Distributed Cloud Services > Bot  Defense > BD Profiles** and click the (+) icon to create a new Bot Defense profile.

 |lab006|

 5. On the **New BD Profile…** screen edit the following settings:

-   ..

    **General Properties**

    a.
 Give the BD profile a descriptive **Name**.

-   ..

    **API Request Settings**